 Research shows that children and young people want to receive their initial RSHE from their parents and families, with school and other adults building on this later.
-But many parents find it difficult to talk to their children about RSHE topics and may lack confidence and up to date knowledge.
+Some parents may find it challenging talking with their children about RSHE topics and may lack confidence and up to date knowledge.